spitschan/ShapeToolbox/doc/source/qs-texture.rst

 Radiance
 ========

-The material and texture properties are not transferred to radiance for the reasons explained in the previous section.
+The material and texture properties are not transferred to Radiance for the reasons explained in the previous section.
 Texture mapping with Radiance is demonstrated in the :ref:`rendering` -section of this manual.